|

 ![]() |

-Observations ; Each digger will have to decide their own method and make/model of shovel, or tube guns.
-Personally at age 85 +, I can not use the guns, as I have been diagnosed with COPD and Acute Bronchitis and have a real problem breathing when being bent over, along with Arthritis in my lower back, so much so that I have a hard time digging a whole limit at one sitting using the tube.
-So back to the shovel for me, where I can kneel on one knee and no bending over as with needed when using a tube/gun.
+Each digger will have to decide their own method and make/model of shovel, or tube guns.
+Personally at age 86 +, I can not use the guns, as I have been diagnosed with COPD and Acute Bronchitis and have a real problem breathing when being bent over, (as it compresses my lungs) along with Arthritis in my lower back, so much so that I have a hard time digging a whole limit at one sitting using the tube.
+So back to the shovel for me, where I can kneel on one knee and no bending over as much as needed when using a tube/gun.

 With the use of these tube guns